Posted by Bill on April 3, 2018

 3.5 hours from home

-I have been asked to attend some events.
+In the 12+ years of vending at events, I have been asked to attend some events because of my “unique” items.
 Most, I have politely declined for some reasons.
 And, in giving some thought to the distance and area I will travel for events, I have a rather large area from home that I will travel.
 Most of this are covers a lot of the larger metropolitan areas within a 3.5 hour drive.

 - Louisville, Lexington and most of Kentucky